 Hello World On Windows

-This document describes how to get started with continuous integration on Windows build environments on CircleCI.
-If this is your first time setting up CircleCI, we recommended checking out the getting started guide.
+This document describes how to get started with continuous integration on Windows execution environments on CircleCI.
+If this is your first time setting up CircleCI, we recommend checking out the Getting Started guide.

 To follow along with this document you will need: